The Memorial Stadium has a capacity of 12,011, with seating for 2,500.

 How to get to the Memorial Stadium

-The Memorial Stadium is situated in Filton Avenue, Horfield, Bristol BS7 0BF.
+The Bristol Rovers Stadium address is Filton Avenue, Horfield, Bristol BS7 0BF.

 Drivers coming from North, East and West should exit the M4 at junction 19, joining the M32 for 2 miles as far as junction 2.
 Exit the motorway, taking the 3rd exit at the roundabout and following signage for Horfield, Southmead and the Memorial Stadium.
 Continue along Muller Road for 1½ miles, turning left at the light-controlled crossroads into Filton Avenue where the ground is immediately on the left.